 - Early diabetic retinopathy treatment

 - Laser treatments and advanced glaucoma surgery techniques

 - Medication therapy and laser treatments for wet macular degeneration

 While there is no cure for macular degeneration, its progress can be significantly slowed with treatment.
 We will discuss this with you in greater detail if you are diagnosed with macular degeneration.
-If you have a family member who has been diagnosed with this particular disorder, we suggest coming to our Fishkill or Poughkeepsie office at least once a year after the age of 40 for proper testing.
+If you have a family member who has been diagnosed with this particular disorder, we suggest coming to our Yorktown or Poughkeepsie office at least once a year after the age of 40 for proper testing.
 Risks of developing macular degeneration at an earlier age are much higher in individuals with a family history of the disorder.